cp3402-students/project-2025-tr1-jcua-team1/documentation/deployment.md

 ### Local to Staging:

-Any pushes to main will automatically be deployed in the staging website vai Github Actions as defined above.
+Any pushes to main will automatically be deployed in the staging website via Github Actions as defined above.

 ### Staging to Production:

-1. Checkout the production branch in your chosed code editor:
+1. Checkout the production branch in your chosen code editor:
   ```
   git checkout production
   ```